FAQ coronacrisis: tips

 DUO corona measures

 Study programmes are doing everything they can to limit study completion delay, and thus additional costs, as much as possible.
 Check with your own study programme what you can do about this yourself.
 AHK-students can contact their student counsellor.
-In addition, the AHK support fund has been launched to financially support AHK-students.

 Support for self-employed people